List of Daredevil (TV series) characters: Karen Page

-Maslansky looked to Page's backstory within the show when designer her costumes, with Page having dreams and fantasies of a life in New York along the lines of Katharine Hepburn and Lauren Bacall, and dressing according to those thoughts ("retro, slim skirts, tighter fitting tops and slim dresses").
+Maslansky looked to Page's backstory within the show when designing her costumes, with Page having dreams and fantasies of a life in New York along the lines of Katharine Hepburn and Lauren Bacall, and dressing according to those thoughts ("retro, slim skirts, tighter fitting tops and slim dresses").
 Maslansky also said that "Page embodies innocence and knowingness.
-We referenced the comic illustrations and updated them, then built her wardrobe with the same retro nod as for the other characters....Her look is body conscious and professional."
+We referenced the comic illustrations and updated them, then built her wardrobe with the same retro nod as for the other characters [...]
+Her look is body conscious and professional."

 Explaining why Page does not tell Murdock and Nelson that she has killed Wesley, DeKnight said, "There's something that happened in Karen's past — we allude to it, Ben alludes to it — and when she grabs the gun she says, "You think this is the first time I've ever shot somebody?"
 That's a secret from her past that she doesn't want anyone to know.
 The fact that she shot him once, you can explain that as self-defense; but then she pretty much unloaded the gun into him.
 That crosses a bit of a line.
 The last thing she would want is for those two to be horrified by what she's done."

+Woll reprised the role in Marvel Studios' Disney+ series Daredevil: Born Again (2025–present).

 Foggy Nelson

 Franklin "Foggy" Percy Nelson (portrayed by Elden Henson) met Matt Murdock at law school and became best friends with him.
 After interning together at Landman and Zack, Nelson and Murdock start their own law firm in Hell's Kitchen, where Nelson wants to fight for 'the little guy'.
 His friendship with Murdock falters after he discovers the latter's vigilante activities, but they become close again following their defeat of Fisk.

 Henson joined the cast as Nelson in June 2014, and in April 2015 he spoke of his excitement for the character's role in the series, saying "I was really excited as I was getting the scripts and reading that Foggy wasn't just a useless sidekick.
 He's not just comic relief.
 I mean, he is some of those things.
 He does have comic relief, but it was exciting to know that these other characters would have their own path and their own things that they're dealing with."
 Maslansky noted that "In the original comics illustrations Foggy wears a bowtie and his color palette is lively.
 We updated his look but didn't stray from his overall distinctive style—quirky but not flamboyant.
 He favors warm colors and printed shirts.
 His ties are patterned with animals or objects.
 Even his socks are patterned and colorful.
 The audience may never see them, but the actor does.
-Foggy has one particular accessory that helps define his look, a vintage tie-bar w/ the letter 'F'.
+Foggy has one particular accessory that helps define his look, a vintage tie-bar w/ the letter "F".
 We imagine it was a gift from his father."

+Henson reprised the role in Marvel Studios' Disney+ series Daredevil: Born Again.